UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > ## Choosing a Commit Message
 >
 > Which of the following commit messages would be most appropriate for the
-> last commit made to `README.md`?
+> last commit made to `notes.txt`?
 >
 > 1. "Changes"
-> 2. "Added line 'Continents are grouped by color.' to README.md"
+> 2. "Added line 'Continents are grouped by color.' to notes.txt"
 > 3. "Describe grouping"
 >
 > > ## Solution